AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/storage/notes.md

 ### Example - Notes in action

-The Aztec.nr framework includes examples of high-level states [easy_private_uint](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/easy-private-state/src/easy_private_uint.nr) for use in contracts.
+The Aztec.nr framework includes examples of high-level states [easy_private_uint (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/easy-private-state/src/easy_private_uint.nr) for use in contracts.

 The struct (`EasyPrivateUint`) contains a Context, Set of ValueNotes, and storage_slot (used when setting the Set).